 McLaren Renault F1 Team MCL33

-HAHAHAHAHAAA.
-Sorry, let me restart.
 McLaren have had an awful winter test.
-After their moaning and finger pointing at Honda for all their unreliability woes, McLaren finally moved to Renault power for 2018 and have had problem after problem after problem.
-Their new car has been designed too tightly meaning everything has been getting hot around the exhaust and engine.
-They are certainly not as consistent as Renault and debatably they may not even be as quick as Haas.
-It is clear the car has some underlying pace though and if and when they actually decide to design a car that will work they might start to move up into contention for solid points.
+After their unreliability woes with the Honda power unit, McLaren have moved to Renault power for 2018 and have had problem, after problem, after problem in testing.
+Their new car has been designed very tightly meaning everything has been getting hot around the exhaust and engine.
+They are certainly not as consistent as Renault, and possibly, they may not even be as quick as Haas.
+It is clear the car has some underlying pace though and if (and when) they fix thier testing issues they should move up into contention for solid points.

 Sahara Force India F1 Team VJM11